Amy Bohorquez Home

 At Mills College, I finished my BA in Biology with minors in Music and US History.
 While an undergraduate, I started working with marine mammals in the San Francisco Bay and continued to do so for over 15 years.
 I focused my work on how environmental factors can lead to physiological changes.

-I went on to complete my Master’s degree in Biology at San Francisco State University in 2002 where I concentrated my work effects of global climate change on parturition (timing of birth) rates in mammals, focusing on the local harbor seal population and the effects of El Nino events.
+I went on to complete my Master’s degree in Biology at San Francisco State University in 2002 where I studied the effects of global climate change on parturition (timing of birth) rates in mammals.
+I focused my work on the local harbor seal population and the effects of El Nino events.
 I also assisted with research concerning elephant seal behavior in San Simeon as well as watercraft disturbance of our local populations of pinnipeds.
-I presented talks on anthropogenic disturbance on marine mammals and issues of ocean noise and communication between marine mammals at a number of National and International conferences before retiring as a researcher to focus on teaching.
+I presented talks on anthropogenic disturbance on marine mammals as well as issues of ocean noise and communication between marine mammals at a number of National and International conferences before retiring as a researcher to focus on teaching.